researchgraph/aigraph_notes_shenshuyi/daily articles/Improving the Performance of HDBSCAN on Short Text Clustering by Using Word Embedding and UMAP.md

 #HDBSCAN #Short-Text #improvement

-Problem: HDBSCAN is bad at clustering high-dimensional data.
+Problem: [[Density-Based Clustering -  DBSCAN vs. HDBSCAN|HDBSCAN]] is bad at clustering high-dimensional data.
 Solution: Use dimensionality reduction algorithm, specifically UMAP.
 Reason: UMAP has the ability to preserve density information better than other similar algorithms.